line/armeria/site/src/sphinx/advanced-structured-logging.rst

 What properties can be retrieved?
 ---------------------------------
-:api:`RequestLog` provides the properties you can retrieve:
+:api:`RequestLog` provides various properties recorded while handling a request:

 +----------------------------------------------------------------------------------------------------+
 | Request properties                                                                                 |